IN THIS LESSON

 Studying the PRC as a global tech power

+To understand the global AI development landscape, one must understand Chinas role in it (and vice versa).
 This week introduces some key background concepts on studying the PRC (People’s Republic of China), its governance, and its position as a global technology power.

 • China watching in the ‘New Era’: A guide (Council on Geostrategy, 2022)